kwotsin/academic-kickstart/content/authors/admin/_index.md

 - Visitors -->
 ---

-I'm a final year computer science student highly interested in computer vision problems.
-In particular, I enjoy working on the intersection of Generative Adversarial Networks (GANs), self-supervision, and information theory.
+I'm a final year computer science student who enjoys working on the intersection of computer vision, self-supervised learning and information theory.
+My current research focuses on using information theoretic ideas to improve the performance of Generative Adversarial Networks (GANs).
 Interaction often spurs new ideas - feel free to contact me if you'd like to discuss about related ideas!